 - Access to files — Zendo ensures an easy access to all the data, as long as you have the right permissions.
-For example, the Client Profile contains every piece of information pertaining to the customer, from all their Requests to exchanged files, invoice details, and basic personal information. too.
+For example, the Client Profile contains every piece of information pertaining to the customer, from all their Requests to exchanged files, documents, invoice details, and basic personal information. too.
 And if there’s any extra information that you and your team want to save, you can use the Notes section to make sure it’s not lost.

 - Impersonation — users with the right access can impersonate clients and other team members.
 This way, you can either help with troubleshooting or send messages in their name.